What is the purpose of an HOA

 Under contract, Manages, Carries Out Decisions

-Identifying “who does what” provides a great foundation for understanding your community association.
+Identifying who does what provides an excellent foundation for understanding your community association.
 It clearly defines how to care for the community and directs residents to the right contacts for their concerns.
-It gives board leaders clarity on their roles, the management company, and what they do, enabling focused success.
+It clarifies board leaders’ roles, the management company, and what they do, enabling focused success.
 It’s a true partnership between board members, management company team members, vendors, and residents.
 A strong partnership in all capacities equals a successfully run community association!

 Have A Question?